ryan-shimizu/vigenere-encryption-decreyption-arm-assembly/README.md

 4. Select whether to 1.
 Encrypt or 2.
 Decrypt
 5. Encrypted/decrypted text will be displayed in the console.

+See attached report (in PDF format) for detailed information on how this is implemented.
+Note: Code in the report may be an older version of the code listed in this repository.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)